code-and-effect/effective_style_guide/README.md

 # Effective Style Guide

+Ensure that your custom CSS theme looks good with all Twitter Bootstrap3 html components.

 Creates a /styleguide page that renders the correct HTML for all bootstrap3 (v3.2.0) components.

 Use this page to ensure that your custom CSS theme looks good with the bootstrap3 components.